AntonSol919/linkspace/homepage/basics.md

 # Basics

-## The TCP/IP internet
+## The KeyValue/TCP/IP Internet

-The TCP/IP internet is build on the following packet:
+The Internet and Web as we know it is is build using the following packet format:

 | Internet PACKET |
 |-----------------|